-Procedures for Filing a Complaint and Investigation Process
+Procedures For Filing A Complaint And Investigation Process

+1. Request and complete the Lamar CISD "Bullying, Harassment and Dating Violence

+Reporting Form".

-- 1. Request and complete the Lamar CISD "Bullying, Harassment and Dating Violence Reporting Form". - a.
-These forms are available from all district campuses and on the district's website www.LCISD.org.
-(BULLYING/HARASSMENT/DATING VIOLENCE REPORTING FORM). - b.
+- a.
+These forms are available from all administrators and on the LCISD website (BULLYING/HARASSMENT/DATING VIOLENCE REPORTING FORM). - b.
 Please provide detailed information on the form so that the administrator may complete a thorough investigation. - 2.
 Turn the completed form in to a campus administrator. - 3.
-Notice of a reported incident of bullying must be provided to the parent or guardian of the alleged victim on or before the third business day after the date the incident is reported and to the parent or guardian of the alleged bully within a reasonable amount of time the incident.

-- 4. The administrator will investigate the information contained in the complaint. - 5.
-The administrator will contact the parent/guardian of both the alleged victim and alleged perpetrator.
+Notice of a reported incident of bullying must be provided to the parent or guardian of the alleged victim on or before the third business day after the date the incident is reported and to the parent or guardian of the alleged bully within a reasonable amount of time after the incident. - 4.
+The administrator will investigate the information contained in the complaint. - The administrator will contact the parent/guardian of both the alleged victim and alleged perpetrator.
 If necessary, the administrator will complete the Campus-Based Stay Away Agreement.